bodeneinheit/pubstomping-2.0/README.md

-if you want any other features added send me a friend request on discord: boden#1337 (if the amount of requests seems high, i may add more parameters such as a minimum kd, kpg or nuke count at the end of the game)
+if you want any other features added send me a friend request on discord: boden#1337 (if the amount of requests seems high, i may add more parameters such as a minimum kd, kpg or nuke count at the end of the game) coding is neither clean nor optimized, if you have any suggestions/improvements lmk

 small showcase: https://youtu.be/CUFh8tOwslA